tanayaj1998/StackGans/README.md

-#Replication of StackGans Paper
+# Replication of StackGans Paper

-In this project I have implemented text to image generation using StackGan.
+In this project I have implemented text to image generation using StackGan in TensorFlow.

 ## Description
 This project is my final project for my Deep Learning course.
 The project consists of implementation of stackGAN model.
 The model consists of two stages: